chrisashe00/FACTS/README.md

 # Autofocus

-The autofocus code uses serial communication between an NVIDIA Jetson Nano and ESP32 to control a stepper motor based on the autofocus commands
+The autofocus code uses serial communication between an NVIDIA Jetson Nano and ESP32 to control a stepper motor based on the autofocus commands, there's not much you can do with this code without a jetson nano and a esp32 and stepper motor, please read our report for more details on our build process and how each sub system interacts to replicate the autofocus routine!

+# Electronics Control

+The electronics folder includes a number of files however the important one is simply main.cpp.
+Open the electronics folder in VS code and install the platformIO plugin.
+You can use platformIO to compile and upload the code to an ESP32.
+Like autofocus, there is not much you can do with this code without the respective electronics hardware *(build specified in report)* and system but this code could be applied to a number of different microscope setups so please apply it wherever you need in your project!

+find out how to add platformIO to your project here: https://platformio.org/install (install PlatformIO for VSCode)

+Once PlatformIO is added to this project, you need to install the relevant header .h libraries using the PlatformIO home screen.
+Then you can compile and upload this code to an ESP32 and control your microscope!